Caught Inside is a long gully on the northeastern shoulder of Mount Morrison that parallels and crosses Psychopomp

-Pitch 1 - A short easy rock step to snow leads to a much steeper rock step.
-A bulge near the top is passed on the right on sloping rock (M4).
+- A short easy rock step to snow leads to a section of much steeper rock.
+Pass a bulge near the top on the right on sloping rock.
 Pulling past the bulge offers a small snow patch and the first belay.
-60m
+This pitch is comparable in difficulty to the crux of the upper pitches, but way different in style.
+60m Pitch 2

-Pitch 2 - An awkward move right off the belay quickly turns to easy rock and snow.
+- An awkward move right off the belay quickly turns to easy rock and snow.
 The gully steadily narrows down into a chimney used to pass a small chockstone.
 Past the chimney is another short steep section of snow below a large chimney/chockstone.
 Belay here.
-55m
+55m Pitch 3

-Pitch 3 - Avoid the chimney/chockstone by traversing right about ten feet to a loose corner and ramp.
-The corner offers about twelve feet of loose M3 before easing off into an easy ramp and snowfield.
+- Avoid the chimney/chockstone by traversing right about ten feet to a loose corner and ramp.
+The corner offers about twelve feet of loose moderate drytooling before easing off into an easy ramp and snowfield.
 Belay where practical.
-50m
+50m The Access Ramp joins the route here.
+Pitch 4

-Pitch 4 - Taking the right side of the upper gully, follow the dihedral until it is practical to traverse left into the left hand couloir.
-60m
+- Taking the right side of the upper gully, follow the dihedral until it is practical to traverse left into the left hand couloir.
+60m Pitch 5

-Pitch 6 - Easy snow following the couloir with an easy rock step bypassed on the left.
-60m
+- Easy snow following the couloir with an easy rock step bypassed on the left.
+60m Pitch 7

-Pitch 7 - Another pitch of easy snow with a couple easy rock steps.
-40m
+- Another pitch of easy snow with a couple easy rock steps.
+40m Pitch 8

-Pitch 8 - Follow the couloir until it looks like it gets steeper and chokes down.
-At this point, traverse right out of the couloir onto a buttress (M2).
+- Follow the couloir until it looks like it gets steeper and chokes down.
+At this point, traverse right out of the couloir onto a buttress.
 Here follow moderate broken terrain trending to the right side of the buttress.
-60m
+60m Pitch 9

-Pitch 9 - Here at the edge of the buttress there should another narrow gully traversing the buttress up and left slightly.
-Follow this to the summit ridge.
+- Here at the edge of the buttress there should another narrow gully traversing the buttress up and left slightly.
+Follow this to where the route ends on the east ridge.
 40m

 The route ends on a ridge on the northeastern shoulder of Mount Morrison.
 From here easy snow leads to the summit.
 To descend, either proceed to the summit and descend via the eastern slopes or traverse south across a rock buttress with no technical difficulties before descending the eastern slope.
 Do not descend the obvious gully directly below the top of Caught Inside as this cliffs out.

-A normal alpine rock rack with emphasis on smaller cams and with a good selection of pins (knifeblades, arrows, angles, beaks) is the best way to go.
+The rack should consist of double in cams from .3-#2, a single #3, and a good selection of pins (knifeblades, arrows, and beaks).
 Small amounts of ice were encountered on the first ascent; in extremely good years, a couple stubby ice screws may be useful.
+Although not necessary, a screamer or two may come in handy as not all the placements are fantastic.

 BETA PHOTO: Caught Inside picture topo.